Contents

-This floor is used almost in similar conditions as of flagstone floors.
-It is used for places where heavy articles are to be stored like godowns, sheds, stores, etc.
+This floor is used almost in similar conditions as flagstone floors.
+It is used for places where heavy articles are to be stored like – godowns, sheds, stores, etc.

-In brick flooring, bricks may be laid either on edge or flat, and brickwork is carried out in cement or lime mortar.
+In brick flooring, bricks may be laid either on edge or flat, and the brickwork is carried out in cement or lime mortar.
+Read Also: Types of Bricks.

 Method of Construction

-In the construction of brick flooring, first of all, depending on the type of soil and structure, an excavation around 40 cm is made below the proposed surface.
-The excavation surface is then levelled, watered and rammed properly.
+In the construction of brick flooring, first of all, depending on the type of soil and structure, an excavation of around 40 cm is made below the proposed surface.
+The excavation surface is then leveled, watered, and rammed properly.

 After this, bricks are laid in the desired shape( maybe in parallel rows or herring-bond pattern) on a layer of lime mortar about 2.5 cm thick.